New York Botanical Garden

 If your taste is more romantic than gigantic, the twenty-foot-tall spruce at the Met is adorned with 50 eighteenth-century Neapolitan angels and flanked by hundreds of crèche figures.

-Once you've gotten a look at the tree, visit Celsius, the on-site restaurant and bar, then burn off the calories on the admission-free skating rink.
+Once you've gotten a look at this year's 50-foot Norway spruce, visit Celsius, the on-site restaurant and bar, then burn off the calories on the admission-free skating rink.

 30 Rockefeller Plaza, at 50th St.; 212-332-6868